Pooja16/Decoding-Airbnb-Data/README.md

 The next metric is the distance from the city center.
 If we have a vehicle and do not mind driving extra minutes to the city, staying away would definitely be a big win.

 The next is the accommodation capacity.
-It is the least for singles.
+The price is least for single occupancy.

 Then comes the number of bedrooms.
 We can save by sharing bedroom with travel mates or family rather than going for additional rooms.